 Some serious sins can prevent you from ever serving a mission.
 Your bishop is the one who determines that.
-But whether or not you have committed serious transgressions, like violating the law of chastity, we all make mistakes and need to utilize the repentance process.
-The ability to repent and become cleansed of our transgressions is a wonderful gift from our Heavenly Father.
-The Atonement of His Son Jesus Christ, his suffering in the garden of Gethsemane and death on the cross, make repentance possible.
+But whether or not you have committed serious transgressions, like serious violations of the law of chastity, we all make mistakes and need to utilize the repentance process.
+The ability to repent and become cleansed of our transgressions is a wonderful gift from our Heavenly Father and His Son Jesus Christ.
+Because the Savior performed the great atoning sacrifice and suffered for our sins in the garden of Gethsemane and on the cross, we can repent, change our ways, be forgiven, and be made clean and worthy before God.
 We all need to repent in order to be worthy to return to live with our Heavenly Father.

-Additionally, missionaries are called to teach faith, repentance, and baptism, so you future missionaries will need to be familiar with these steps in order to teach them effectively.
-Here is what is required for full and complete repentance, as taught in the scriptures and by living prophets:
+Missionaries are called to teach faith, repentance, and baptism, so you future missionaries will need to be familiar with the steps of repentance in order to teach them effectively.
+Here is what God requires for full and complete repentance, as taught in the scriptures and by living prophets:

 Steps of Repentance

 - Faith to rely on the Atonement of Jesus Christ.
-You must have faith that through prayer you will receive your Heavenly Father‘s help to repent and that through faith in the Atonement of Jesus Christ, you can have a change of heart and mind, be cleansed, and be forgiven.
+You must have faith that through prayer you can communicate with God and receive your Heavenly Father‘s help to repent and know that He has forgiven you.
+You must have faith that through the Atonement of Jesus Christ, you can be cleansed and forgiven.
 “Therefore may God grant unto you, my brethren, that ye may begin to exercise your faith unto repentance, that ye begin to call upon his holy name, that he would have mercy upon you” (Alma 34:17).